exasol/virtual-schema-common-java/doc/development/api/virtual_schema_api.md

   - [Aggregate Functions](#aggregate-functions)

 ## Introduction

+In the Exasol database, a Virtual Schema adapter script is similar to a [UDF script](https://docs.exasol.com/database_concepts/udf_scripts.htm).
+The adapter script defines a [callback function](https://docs.exasol.com/database_concepts/udf_scripts/programming_languages_detail.htm) and the Exasol core calls this function in different situations, for example when creating a Virtual Schema or during query processing.
+In order to communicate with the Virtual Schema adapter script, the Exasol database passes a JSON parameter containing the Virtual Schema API request to the callback function which then returns a JSON string containing the response.
+This page documents these JSON messages.

+## Virtual Schema Query Process

 To get a better understanding let's take a look on how the Exasol database processes a Virtual Schema query: